Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 The Author is automatically set as the logged-in user.

-If the request was successful the server will return the 201 created status with the post created:
+If the request was successful the server will return the 201 created status with the post created without the permissions:

 ```
 {